megan-grug/Scotch-Funeral-Web/README.md

 -	Moqups:
 Used to create initial wireframes as part of the planning and designing stage.

+- Google Developer Tools:
+Used to inspect each page of the site and to check each element and function at a granular level to ensure it is working as planned.

 ## TESTING:
 **VALIDATOR SERVICES:**
 - W3C Markup Validator: